 - Use a spending diary.
 You can find one here that will help you keep track of everything you spend.

-We all struggle from time to time and the Christmas period is particularly difficult.
-With all the added expenditure Christmas brings, people can find themselves in a position where they have little to no money to feed themselves or their families.
+We all struggle from time to time and the festive season can be particularly difficult.
+With the added expenditure Christmas brings, people can find themselves in a position where they have little to no money to feed themselves or their families.

 There’s a lot of stigma around the use of food banks and pride or worry stops many people from using these services.
 But the staff and volunteers at food banks are not judgemental and they make no preconceptions about those using them.
 Often, they are giving a little back after needing the service themselves and so understand the courage it takes to ask for help.
 They want you to feel welcome and alleviate any concerns or anxiety you may have.